In a Nutshell:

 Most massage chairs on the market today, though, support in the neighborhood of 300 pounds, making them accessible to a broader swath of the market.
 This one falls well short of that informal standard.

-If this was the chair’s only weakness, we could still recommend it, at least provisionally.
-But let’s take a closer look at the chair’s capabilities and see what we can unearth in terms of strengths and weaknesses.
+If this were the chair’s only weakness, we could still recommend it, at least provisionally.
+But let’s examine its capabilities more closely and see what we can uncover regarding strengths and weaknesses.

 The Juno II Massage Chair Is Designed With An Odd Mix Of Old And New Technology

-There are some things we really like about this and others that we don’t, so we’ll call this a relatively weak component of our AmaMedic Juno review.
-In our view, these are the basic things that make a massage chair tick, and if you don’t nail the basics, then no matter what else you do, the overall quality of the chair is going to suffer.
+There are some things we like about this and others that we don’t, so we’ll call this a relatively weak component of our AmaMedic Juno review.
+In our view, these are the basic things that make a massage chair tick, and if you don’t nail the basics, then no matter what else you do, the overall quality of the chair will suffer.

 Juno II Massage Chair black variant and an illustration of its SL track that starts at the neck and ends under the thighs